Haider Ali (athlete)

-Haider Ali (born 12 December 1984 in Gujranwala) is an all-around Pakistani para-athlete who created history at the 2008 Summer Paralympics in Beijing, China by winning Pakistan's first ever Paralympic games medal, a silver.
+Haider Ali (born 12 December 1984 in Gujranwala) is an all-around Pakistani para-athlete who created history at the 2008 Summer Paralympics in Beijing, China by winning Pakistan's first ever Paralympic Games medal, a silver.
 He also shared a new world record with his jump of 6.44 meters at the Games.
-He has competed at the Paralympics on four occasions in 2008, 2012, 2016 and 2020.
+He has competed at the Paralympics on five occasions in 2008, 2012, 2016, 2020 and 2024.
 He has the unique record of winning a country's first ever Paralympic gold, silver and bronze medals as he is the only Pakistani to have won a medal in Paralympic history.
 On 3 September 2021, he became the first gold medalist for Pakistan at the Paralympics.

+In 2019, he became the first Pakistani para-athlete to win a medal at the World Championships, a silver.

+Early life

+Born with cerebral palsy, Haider Ali's athletic potential was discovered by sports officials in 2005 at a training camp in Faisalabad.
+Following classification by Dr. Rabab, Ali received specialized training in track and field events, including long jump, discus throw, high jump, 100m, and 200m.
+His talent flourished, leading to a successful international debut at the 2006 FESPIC Games in Kuala Lumpur, where he won one gold and three silver medals.
+Since 2006, Coach Akbar Ali Mughal has been a constant presence in Ali's career, guiding him to achieve his full potential.